jufab/graphql-grpc-helidon/README.md

     - CDI, JAX-RS, JSON-P/B
     - [More information here](https://helidon.io/docs/latest/#/mp/guides/02_quickstart)

-In this 2 versions, Helidon offers a lot of facilities around GraphQL or gRPC implementations (that's a good reason to use it for this article)
+In these 2 versions, Helidon offers a lot of facilities around GraphQL or gRPC implementations (that's a good reason to use it for this article)

-There is a lot of others possibilities like reactive streams, reactive messaging or predefined health-check or metrics...
+There is a lot of other possibilities like reactive streams, reactive messaging or predefined health-check or metrics...

 And gives facility to build it with docker or GraalVM and to deploy it with Kubernetes.